The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups

-The purpose of this section is to explain how to obtain the Geometric Hanna--Neumann conjecture for all the groups of \cref{cor:C}, that is, limit groups and finite graphs of free groups with cyclic edge groups that are hyperbolic relative to virtually abelian subgroups.
+The purpose of this section is to explain how to obtain the Strengthened Hanna--Neumann conjecture for all the groups of \cref{cor:C}, that is, limit groups and finite graphs of free groups with cyclic edge groups that are hyperbolic relative to virtually abelian subgroups.
 The results that we state here are well-known.
-In \cite[Sections 8--12]{Jai22}, Antol\'in and Jaikin-Zapirain explain how the $L^2$-Hall property implies the geometric Hanna Neumann conjecture (GHNC) for the class of hyperbolic limit groups.
-Here we review their argument implementing recent work of Minasyan \cite{Minasyan_WZ} and Minasyan--Mineh \cite{MinasyanMineh_QC} that will show that the $L^2$-Hall property implies the GHNC for the groups of \cref{cor:HNGFGCEG}.
+In \cite[Sections 8--12]{Jai22}, Antolín and Jaikin-Zapirain explain how the $L^2$-Hall property implies the Strengthened Hanna Neumann conjecture (SHNC) for the class of hyperbolic limit groups.
+Here we review their argument implementing recent work of Minasyan \cite{Minasyan_WZ} and Minasyan--Mineh \cite{MinasyanMineh_QC} that will show that the $L^2$-Hall property implies the SHNC for the groups of \cref{cor:HNGFGCEG}.
 This proves that \cref{cor:C} follows from Theorems \ref{thm:A} and \ref{thm:B}.

 We retain the following convention: if $G$ is a graph of free groups with cyclic edge groups, then $X = (X_v, X_e; \Gamma)$ will denote a corresponding graph of graphs with $S^1$ edge spaces such that $G = \pi_1 X$.
 However, in this subsection, $G$ is not always assumed to be a graph of free groups.